flopez0303/pks/gettingstarted/README.md

 For additional support, see the Harbor User Guide, https://github.com/goharbor/harbor/blob/master/docs/user_guide.md#pull-image-from-harbor-in-kubernetes, or Public Docker Documentation for Guidance.
 We will eventually add the process to this document

-#### Docker Client Login - Mac User
-Download and import the Harbor root certificate to the client workstation.
-See the Linux instructions.

-For additional support, see the Harbor User Guide, https://github.com/goharbor/harbor/blob/master/docs/user_guide.md#pull-image-from-harbor-in-kubernetes, or Public Docker Documentation for Guidance.
-We will eventually add the process to this document

 #### (Alternative) Insecure Registry Access